Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Universal Predictive Intelligence

-where we used the unique mapping $f$ from a fully supported universe $\Mvu$ to its conditionals $\pi$ and $\Mve$, and where we introduced the notation $\check{S}(\Mvu, U, \langle \cdot \rangle)$ to highlight that this notion of structural similarities depends on the choice of reference machine $U$ and encoding $\langle M\rangle$.
-Let us now connect this notion of structural similarities to joint compressibility of $\pi$ and $\Mve$.
+where we used the unique mapping $f$ from a fully supported universe $\Mvu$ to its conditionals $\pi$ and $\Mve$, and where we introduced the notation $\check{S}(\Mvu, U, \langle \cdot \rangle)$ to highlight that this notion of functional similarities depends on the choice of reference machine $U$ and encoding $\langle M\rangle$.
+Let us now connect this notion of functional similarities to joint compressibility of $\pi$ and $\Mve$.
 Combining equations \ref{eq:solomonoff-prior-universes} and \ref{eq:restricted-solomonoff-prior-universes}, we have

 It is worth noting that $C$ is an absolute constant that only depends on the prior $w^{U,\tau}$.